DNA64/DOSBoxES/README.md

 ## Installation:

 To install simply download the Project Eris `.mod` package found under the releases tab of the project page and copy the file to the `/media/project_eris/mods` folder on the root of your USB drive.
+Connect the USB drive to the PlayStation Classic and power the system on, the mod will automatically install.
+If you installed the mod over wireless, power the system off and back on to initiate the installation.

 Place your extracted DOS game folders in `/media/roms/dosboxes` ensuring the main executable used to launch the game is the only one in the folder with a lowercase file extension (.exe .com .bat).
 This will keep you menu nice and clean as shown in the demo above.

-Example: `/media/roms/pc/KEEN/KEEN.exe`
+Example: `/media/roms/dosboxes/KEEN/KEEN.exe`

+If you already have files in `/media/roms/pc/` you will notice you have a duplicated logo in your menu, this can be resolved by changing the logo in your current theme (where `THEME_NAME` is the name of the current theme you're using).

+`/media/project_eris/opt/emulationstation/.emulationstation/themes/THEME_NAME/dosboxes/`

 ## F.A.Q.: